 Getting Started — Linux

-speech-android includes a C API for embedded Linux platforms (automotive, Yocto, edge devices).
-Same speech-core pipeline as Android, targeting ARM64 and x86_64.
+speech-core includes a C API for embedded Linux platforms (automotive, Yocto, edge devices) under examples/linux/.
+Same C++ pipeline engine that powers Android, targeting ARM64 and x86_64.
+ONNX Runtime is fetched automatically by the setup script.

 Requirements